 Here are some common myths about sexual assault (and their truths):

-Truth: it’s never OK to force someone to have sex.
+Truth: It’s never OK to force someone to have sex.
 No reason justifies sexual assault — you must get consent every time.

-Myth: males always commit the sexual assaults.
+Myth: Men always commit sexual assaults.

 Truth: People of any gender can commit sexual assault or be a victim-survivor of sexual assault.

 Truth: You’re more likely to be assaulted by someone you know than by a stranger.

 Myth: If my friends are touching someone sexually, it’s OK for me to do it, too.

 Truth: Just because your friends are doing it, does not make it OK.
 Any sexual behaviour without consent is sexual assault, and is not OK.

 Myth: If it were really a sexual assault, my body wouldn’t have reacted.
 If I’m excited, it means I’m enjoying it, so it’s not an assault.

 Truth: When touched in a specific way, your body may react (e.g. you may have an erection, experience vaginal lubrication, etc.), but that doesn’t mean that you’re consenting / enjoying what’s happening, or that it’s not an assault.

 In addition to experiencing sexual assault, reading, learning and thinking about this topic can bring up all kinds of emotions.
 Whether you feel you may have experienced sexual assault, you’ve been a bystander or you’re just learning about this topic for the first time, taking a break to take care of yourself can be a helpful next action.
 Self-care may be different for everyone — if you’re not sure where to start, you can check out Kids Help Phone’s self-care resources or connect with our 24/7 e-mental health services for support.